rpodols/e-commerce-back-end/README.md

 [Click here for more license info!](https://choosealicense.com/licenses/mit/)

 ## Tests
-* tests can be run by creating departments, roles, employees, and then viewing any entered data and updating if necessary.  a 'seeds.sql' will be included in the repository, which can be run populate the database with test data.
+* tests can be run by using Insomnia, and testing different get, post, put, and delete commands once the server is running.

 ## Questions
 * any questions, please feel free to reach out via email to rdpodols@gmail.com